bit-fever/agent/README.md

-# Bit Fever Agent
+# Tradalia Agent

 ## Introduction

 This is an agent that collects metrics from external trading systems and exposes them through a REST API.
-It is used by the BitFever platform when the trading system's runtime is external to the platform itself (like TradeStation and MultiCharts).
+It is used by the Tradalia platform when the trading system's runtime is external to the platform itself (like TradeStation and MultiCharts).

 ## File format